Luca-Engel/Computer_Graphics/RT2_light_rays/readme.txt

-    We encountered several problems: first our computation of the specular components were wrong, we forgot to multiply some of our computations with light.color (the first version of the handout was a bit confusing) and we forgot to check that we were on the correct side of the light which gave us very weird results that we struggled to see where it was coming from (it created a very strange bug where the photos on MacOS were ok but on Windows the result wasn't good at all).
+    We encountered several problems: first our computation of the specular components were wrong, we forgot to multiply some of our computations with light.color (the first version of the handout was a bit confusing) and we forgot to check that we were on the correct side of the light which gave us very weird results that we struggled to see where it was coming from (it created a very strange bug where the photos on MacOS were ok but on Windows the result wasn't good at all as, apparantly, negative numbers are handled differently on the two systems).

 Implement Shadows: Task RT2.2
 - Approach:
-    We first shoot a shadow ray from the intersection point to the light and we check whether that shadow ray intersects with an object from the scene and we update the lightning accordingly (i.e. if we are in the shadow we need to remove the light).
+    We first shoot a 'shadow ray' from the intersection point to the light and we check whether that shadow ray intersects with an object from the scene before it intersects with the light source and we update the lighting accordingly (i.e. we are in the shadow if there is an object in between our origin of the 'shadow ray' and the light source and, then, we need to remove the light).

 - Problems:
     We had problems with shadows that appeared on some parts of the scenes when they were not supposed to appeared at those areas.
-This problem came from the fact that we didn't check the collision distance.
+This problem came from the fact that we didn't check the collision distance, i.e., we did not check if the object casting the 'shadow' was between the sun and our object or not.

 Derive iterative formula: Task RT2.3.1
 - Approach: